-I am available to supervise undergraduate projects in theoretical physics.
+I am available to supervise undergraduate and MSc projects in theoretical physics.
 Information on the corresponding project modules is available through the maths intranet (login required).
-The ideas below are just a few possible topics for projects, not an exhaustive list.
+The possible topics below are not necessarily an exhaustive list.
 Interested students are welcome to chat with me about these or other possibilities.

 The first stage of this project will be a survey of the evidence for dark matter and the experiments underway to constrain or reveal its fundamental nature.
 With this background, the second stage will choose a particular dark matter proposal and delve more deeply into its features and ways it has been or may be tested.

 Analysis techniques for time-series data

 Time-series data are important in many different areas of mathematical sciences, from gene expression to finance to Monte Carlo calculations.
 This project will involve becoming conversant with numerical techniques to analyze time series, and applying those techniques to real or synthetic data of interest.

 This project will survey tools and techniques used to analyze chaotic dynamics in non-linear systems, most likely focusing on numerical methods.
 These techniques will then be applied to analyze some simple problems in any of the many areas of science where chaotic dynamics are important.